 The funds needed to finance retirement benefits are obtained through employer and employee contributions and through net investment income.
-Contributions and net investment income for fiscal year 2020 amounted to approximately \$277.4 million compared to approximately \$206.9 million for fiscal year total additions 2019.
-The increase was mainly due to additional employer contributions by approximately \$87.5 million.
-For fiscal year 2019 amounted to approximately \$206.9 million compared to approximately \$219.6 million for fiscal year 2018.
-The decrease was mainly due to a decrease in the investments appreciation.
+Contributions and net investment income for fiscal year 2021 amounted to approximately \$537.6 million compared to approximately \$277.4 million for total additions of fiscal year 2020.
+The increase was mainly due to an increase in the appreciation in fair value of investments by approximately \$269.9 million.
+For fiscal year 2020 total additions amounted to approximately \$277.4 million compared to approximately \$200.
+The increase was mainly due to additional employer contributions during fiscal year 2020.